 A message from STINT’s Executive Director

-Finally, I would like to draw your attention to several current calls: Strategic Grants, Grants for Double Degree Programmes, Grants for Teaching Sabbaticals, Initiation Grants and the calls we present for the Japanese funder JSPS.
+Finally, I would like to draw your attention to several current calls for applications: Strategic Grants, Grants for Double Degree Programmes, Grants for Teaching Sabbaticals, and Initiation Grants.